 Who wants to spend time in Google Keyword Planner sorting through different keyword ideas, only to pick one or two to use?

-Wouldn’t it be great to have your virtual assistant supply you a list of keyword ideas with low competition and decent monthly traffic?
+Wouldn’t it be great to have your virtual assistant supply you with a list of keyword ideas that has low competition and decent monthly traffic?

 All you have to do then is to start writing your post.

 Some entrepreneurs have never thought of this possibility before.
 Maybe you have, but you’re not sure your VA can dig out “low-hanging” keywords to your satisfaction.